 To build on what he is saying, however, we need to differentiate between consciousness and awareness.
 And we also need to ask, is consciousness restricted to the brain?

 How can we more inclusively define the ‘eternal soul’?
 It’s a phrase that can ostracize some, and take on naive to complex meanings for others.
 We can find abundant references in literature and religion that discuss the eternal, ranging from the soaring poetic verses of intertwined lovers to the eternal nature of the universe or even of consciousness.

 In both science and in everyday life we often struggle with the concept of the eternal.
 For some it evokes skepticism, while for others it implies hope.
 But any perspective, whether deep or shallow, can confuse us with the notion that there is no beginning and no end, with the implication of neither Alpha nor Omega.
 How can that be?

 As Gerben points out, Harmony is an offsetting force in the Nature of things.
 So this can cause us to wonder, “What lies in the middle of disharmony and harmony?”
-Because somewhere there is a transition point, a point of demarcation, however subtle, when we shift from one state to the other.
-It’s that delicate point of balance we discover on a playground see-saw (teeter-totter).
+Because somewhere there there exists a transition point, a point of demarcation, however subtle, when we shift from one state to the other.
+It’s that delicate point of balance we discover on a playground see-saw (teeter-totter) as we hover midway.

 What is consciousness?

 We can extend this question into virtually anything by asking, what lies between anything?
 Perhaps a more accurate question for this essay is to ask, “What is this vague thing we call ‘the center’?”